How To Share Your Wix Website Link (4 Easy Ways)

 Step 2: Go to Roles & Permissions in Your Dashboard

-Once logged in, navigate to the Roles & Permissions section of your dashboard.
+Once logged in, go to the Roles & Permissions section of your dashboard.
 This is where you control who has access to your site and what actions they are permitted to take.

 Step 3: Click Invite Collaborators